 2. Bigfoot 25C10.4

 The truck camper industry was shocked when Bigfoot RV went out of business in 2008, a victim of the Great Recession.
 Fortunately, the company reopened its doors in August 2010 after it was purchased by a former employee, Grant Bilodeau.
 A superb fiberglass, clam-shell design, the Bigfoot 25C10.4 weighs 3,220 pounds dry, and features 1.5-inch thick heavily insulated walls.
 The camper’s open floorplan features a mid-bath, a north-south queen-size bed; a large U-shape dinette; a well-equipped kitchenette with loads of storage; a massive, two-way 6-cubic foot refrigerator; and a floor length of 10 feet 6 inches.
 Highlights include a porcelain toilet, an 11,000 BTU air conditioner, a powerful 30,000 BTU propane-fired furnace, two 20-pound propane tanks with auto change over, a rear awning, and a three-burner propane cooktop.
 The camper also comes with a number of upgrades, including a battery disconnect switch, an integrated stereo system with interior and exterior speakers, a black tank rinse, accordion-style day-night shades, and tinted thermal pane windows.
 The tank sizes in the Bigfoot 25C10.4 are excellent as well with a 39-gallon fresh water holding tank, a 32-gallon grey water holding tank, and a 21-gallon black water holding tank.
 Popular options for this superb, four-season camper include the Onan 2500 generator, the wireless rear camera, and the 250 watt solar power system.
-Easily one of the Top 8 Long-Bed Campers for One-Ton Trucks.
+Easily one the 8 best long-bed truck campers for Ford F350 and Ram Chevy GM 3500 trucks.
 The MSRP of the Bigfoot 25C10.4 is $43,260.

 3. Rugged Mountain Granite 9RL